 Overview

 CJC-1295 with DAC is the long-acting member of the Modified GRF 1-29 family.
 The structural difference is a maleimido-propionyl group at Lys30 that reacts covalently with Cys34 of human serum albumin in vivo, the Drug Affinity Complex (DAC) mechanism that gives the SKU its name.
 The resulting peptide-albumin conjugate circulates with kinetics close to albumin itself, stretching plasma half-life from roughly 30 minutes (no-DAC) to about 6-8 days and supporting once-weekly dosing in both compounding and research contexts.
 Vialdyne releases CJC-1295 with DAC as the lyophilised acetate against a ≥99.0% main-peak HPLC specification.
 The DAC variant carries a more demanding analytical burden than the no-DAC form: the maleimido group has to remain intact at the labelled position to retain in vivo albumin-binding activity, and a partially hydrolysed maleimide passes the standard HPLC purity gate at near-identical retention time but is pharmacokinetically inactive.
-The standard release packet covers peak-integration RP-HPLC plus ESI-MS at the modified mass; an intact-maleimide reactivity assay using a reference thiol target (typically cysteine or N-acetyl-cysteine) is offered as a documented add-on and is the recommended qualification test both at first-time pharmacy onboarding and on any batch where stability comes into question.
+The standard release packet covers peak-integration RP-HPLC plus ESI-MS at the modified mass; an intact-maleimide reactivity assay using a reference thiol target (typically cysteine or N-acetyl-cysteine) is offered as a documented add-on and is available when required by an agreed pharmacy qualification or stability protocol.
 The DAC PK profile fits sustained-elevation GH preparations and weekly-dosing compounding workflows; for pulse-pharmacology contexts the no-DAC CJC-1295 SKU is the appropriate alternative.

 Applications & buyer fit